Salmela/Salmela/README.md

 ## ⚡ Fun Facts about me

 - I enjoy cooking and baking cakes.
-- I know interactive debuggers and I am not afraid of using them (gdb, pdb, irb, browser debuggers)
+- I know interactive debuggers and I am not afraid of using them
 - Our company's (giosg) AI expert called me "koodijumalaksi" (code god) 😂

 Feel free to explore my repositories and get in touch if you'd like to collaborate on a project.